-As a stepmom, you may have heard the phrase “You’re not my mom!”
+As a stepmom, you are likely well aware of the double standards between moms and stepmoms.
+You may have even heard the phrase “You’re not my mom!”.
 Upset kids can really hit you where it hurts the most!
 Unfortunately, as much as this phrase may hurt, there is a grain of truth to it.

-Not in the sense that you genuinely are second-rate, but that there is an underlying—if very misguided—prejudice in our society that you are less than a “real” mom and thus, not always allowed the same grace.
-Whether it’s coming from your partner, the ex, your stepkids, you, or society in general, stepmoms deal with double standards all the time!
+Not in the sense that you genuinely are second-rate, but that there is an underlying—often misguided—prejudice in our society that you are less than a “real” mom.
+Thus, not always allowed the same grace.
+Whether it’s coming from your partner, the ex, your stepkids, you, or society in general, stepmoms deal with the double standards between moms and stepmoms all the time!

 You have to be Extra Careful when Disciplining the Stepkids